-The large incense burner at Jin De Yuan was set up under the roof.
+The large incense burner at Jin De Yuan in Jakarta was set up under the roof.
 As worshippers put incense sticks one after another, many incense sticks were seen being stuck in the burner.
 And in the center of the burner, there was a long, thick candle that looks like a boss of incense sticks around it.

 Several candles were erected on the grounds to celebrate the approaching Chinese New Year.
 So perhaps this candle in the center of the incense burner was probably just standing there for the same reason.
 However, all the visitors who come to the temple were praying to this thick candle.
 Therefore, this candle looked like one of the deities enshrined in this temple.

 In Japan, we join our hands in front of our chests when praying in temples.
 But in Southeast Asia, they do not join their hands in front of their chests.
 They join their hands above their heads.
 It is common to raise the hands high and join them together.
 Most people in this photo were joining their hands above their heads.
 Some of them appear to be holding incense sticks between their raised hands.
 I thought joined hands were something that was done the same way in every country.
 However, it is not true.
 There is a small difference.